zharry/AlterforceRising/README.md

 ### How to play
 1. WASD to move
 2. Right Click to teleport
+	i.
+Press to display indicator
+	ii.
+Ctrl to cancel teleport
+	iii.
+Release to teleport to indicated location
 3. Press F3 to toggle debug displays